gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Promoted features in the `Settings` API

+The `includeBuild` methods in `Settings.pluginManagement` are now stable.
+They are the recommended way of including builds that contribute build logic.

 The methods `Settings.dependencyResolutionManagement(Action)` and `Settings.getDependencyResolutionManagement()` are now considered stable.

 All the methods in `DependencyResolutionManagement` are now stable, except the ones for central repository declaration.